 - We do not do billing or regularly schedule payment plans because we are not a bank and have no investors who want to loan money to our clients.
 We provide estimates for our services and work hard to develop treatment plans that will be successful and fit into the family budget.
 However, payment is due when services are rendered.
 We accept all major credit cards and debit cards.
 Additionally, we offer a medical credit card that allows for defined no-interest periods through Henry Schein for those clients who qualify.

 - Yes, if one our doctors has determined that euthanasia is the most humane alternative for a patient.

 - We have disposal and cremation services available.
-Costs vary by weight of the animal.
+Costs vary by the weight of the animal.
 Please ask one of our receptionists for the price of these services.

-- Communal Cremation means the animals are created in a group and you don’t get the ashes back.
+- Communal Cremation means the animals are created in a group, and you don’t get the ashes back.

-- Private Cremation means the pet is cremated by itself and the ashes are returned to you.
+- Private Cremation means the pet is cremated by itself, and the ashes are returned to you.

-- While we prefer to see patients by appointment, we do realize that illnesses and injuries don’t always occur at convenient times.
+- While we prefer to see patients by appointment, we realize that illnesses and injuries don’t always occur at convenient times.
 We welcome walk-ins and will try to work you in as soon as we are able.

 - We sell a variety of flea and tick control products.
-If you ask for one we do not sell, we can usually order it from our on-line Pharmacy, Vet Centric.
+If you ask for one we do not sell, we can usually order it from our online pharmacy, Vet Centric.
 Please ask one of our receptionists about the specific product you are interested in.

 MY PET HAS FLEAS, DO I NEED AN EXAM FOR MEDICATION?